Role of microgel stiffness in particle self-assembly and suspension rheology across the lower consolute solution temperature: Material and Methods

 Poly($N$-isopropylacrylamide) (PNIPAM) particles of different stiffnesses were synthesized by varying the crosslinker concentration in a free radical precipitation polymerization process.
 All the chemicals were purchased from Sigma-Aldrich and used as received without any further purification.
-In the polymerization reaction, 7.0g $N$-isopropylacrylamide (NIPAM) ($\geqslant$99$\%$), crosslinker $N,N'$-methylenebisacrylamide (MBA) ($\geqslant$99.5$\%$) and 0.03g SDS were dissolved in 470ml Milli-Q water (Millipore Corp.) in a three-necked round-bottomed (RB) flask attached with a reflux condenser, a magnetic stirrer with heating (Heidolph), a platinum sensor and a nitrogen gas (N$_2$) inlet/outlet.
-The solution was then stirred at 600 RPM and purged with N$_2$ gas for 30min to remove oxygen present in the solution.
-Dissolution of 0.28g potassium persulphate (KPS) (99.9$\%$) in 30ml Milli-Q water after heating the mixture to 70$^\circ$C initiated the polymerization reaction that was allowed to proceed for 4h with a constant stirring speed of 600 RPM.
+In the polymerization reaction, 7.0 g $N$-isopropylacrylamide (NIPAM) ({\it 99$\%$}), predetermined weights of the crosslinker $N,N'$-methylenebisacrylamide (MBA) ({\it 99.5$\%$}) and 0.03 g SDS were dissolved in 470 ml Milli-Q water (Millipore Corp.) in a three-necked round-bottomed (RB) flask attached with a reflux condenser, a magnetic stirrer with heating (Heidolph), a platinum sensor and a nitrogen gas (N$_2$) inlet/outlet.
+The solution was then stirred at 600 RPM and purged with N$_2$ gas for 30 min to remove oxygen present in the solution.
+Dissolution of 0.28 g potassium persulphate (KPS) (99.9$\%$) in 30 ml Milli-Q water at 70$^\circ$C initiated a polymerization reaction that was allowed to proceed for 4 h while stirring at 600 RPM.
 The suspension was then cooled down to room temperature.
 PNIPAM particles of different stiffnesses were obtained by varying the concentration of the crosslinker $N,N'$-methylenebisacrylamide (MBA) between 1\% and 25\% of the NIPAM monomer mass.
-The suspension was then purified by four successive centrifugations and re-dispersions at rotational speeds of 15,000-50,000 RPM for 60min to remove SDS, the remaining monomers, oligomers, and impurities.
+The suspension was then purified by four successive centrifugations and re-dispersions at rotational speeds of 15,000-50,000 RPM for 60 min to remove SDS, the remaining monomers, oligomers, and impurities.
 We used higher centrifugation speeds for particles synthesized at lower MBA concentrations and vice-versa.
 After the centrifugation, the supernatant was removed and the remaining sample was dried by evaporating the water.
 A fine powder was prepared by grinding the dried particles using a mortar and pestle.
 The synthesis conditions and the swelling properties of the synthesized particles are tabulated in Table 1.